gaurav-kamti/PartnerScan/SETUP_CHECKLIST.md

 You're all set when:
 - ✅ Server starts without errors
-- ✅ Can create account and login
+- ✅ Can create account and receive OTP email
+- ✅ Can verify email with OTP code
+- ✅ Can login with verified account
 - ✅ Can generate shareable link
 - ✅ Can take quiz via shared link
 - ✅ Results appear on dashboard
-- ✅ (Optional) Email notifications work
+- ✅ Email notifications work for quiz results

 ---